giornetta/travellerbot/docs/Personal Combat Process.md

 Our implementation of Personal Combat in Traveller follows a simplified version of *Cepheus Engine SRD* ruleset.

+## Simplification Assumption

+1. You cannot interrupt another round during combat when delaying your turn.
+2. Drugs cannot be taken during combat.
+3. Combat drug lasts one combat.
+4. Combat field is considered to be on a one-dimensional line.
+5. At the start of combat all player are considered in the same position as well of all the enemies.
+6. To take an "Other Action" the player has to tell what he wants to do to the Referee and wait the Referee’s actions.
+When the Referee finish he can press the *Skip* button.

 ## Checklist

 The combat is formed by these elements.